-Thomas Butler is a composer and producer based in Glasgow.
-He sees the act of composition as the creation of a performance in its entirety, not simply the writing of dots on a page.
-This expanded approach to composition sees many of his pieces contain extra-musical elements such as video, still images, lighting effects and theatrical gestures, which are used to explore recurring themes of technology, authority and illusion.
+Thomas Butler is a composer based in Glasgow.
+His compositions often include extra-musical elements such as video, still images, lighting effects and theatrical gestures, which are used to explore themes of sustainability, technology, authority and illusion.
+His work spans live instrumental performance and electronics, and he often collaborates with artists from other disciplines.

 Thomas is grateful to have received funding from the RVW Trust, Laura Ashley Foundation, Arts and Humanities Research Council, the Donald Dewer Awards for the Arts, and the Leverhulme Trust.